yaodingyd/yaodingyd.github.io/src/pages/blog/migrating-create-react-app-to-vite-rsbuild.md

 pubDate: "February 20 2025"
 ---

 Recently, the React team has [officially deprecated Create React App (CRA)](https://react.dev/blog/2025/02/14/sunsetting-create-react-app) and recommends moving to either a framework or a build tool.
-This created [some discourse](https://x.com/youyuxi/status/1891721924197351497) online about whether the React team had been hesitant to recommend a build tool, and I feel like this is the right time to actually test the migration from Create React App.
-I’m choosing [one open-source project](https://github.com/aqualinkorg/aqualink-app) I contribute to, which is a rather simple Single Page Application (SPA) and a perfect candidate.
-In this case, I’m testing Vite and Rsbuild since I’m not really a Parcel user.
-It’s my grease pass.
-I'll check all possible angles, including documentation, community support, and overall developer experience.
+This created [some discourse](https://x.com/youyuxi/status/1891721924197351497) online about whether the React team had been hesitant to recommend a build tool, and I feel like this is the right time to actually test the migration from Create-React-App.
+I’m choosing [one open-source project](https://github.com/aqualinkorg/aqualink-app) I have contributed to, which is a rather simple Single-Page-Application (SPA), thus a perfect candidate.
+In this case, I’m testing both Vite and Rsbuild, and I'll check from all possible angles, including documentation, community support, and overall developer experience.

 ## Vite

 To be honest, I’m kind of surprised that the Vite documentation does not have an official guide for CRA migration.
-That's not really an issue, though, since there are so many good guides from the community.
+That's not really an issue though, since there are so many good guides from the community.
 I used the [migration guide recommended by the React team](https://www.robinwieruch.de/vite-create-react-app/), and it roughly follows these steps:

 1. Update dependencies (add Vite, remove react-scripts)
 2. Create `vite.config.js` with basic settings